 Last year, a “historical” letter did the rounds, where Nehru supposedly described Subhas Chandra Bose as a ‘war criminal’.

 FACT CHECK: Bose may have disagreed with Gandhi and Nehru, but were known to have had great admiration for each other.
 In the Indian national army that Bose formed with Japanese support, he named three brigades after Gandhi, Nehru and Maulana Azad, and the fourth brigade was named after himself.
 On January 23, Prime Minister Narendra Modi declassified the (in)famous ‘Netaji Files’ – a set of about 100 files that were tucked away for decades.
 Conspiracy theorists were enthusiastic that it will lay bare Nehru’s lethal plans against Bose.
-On the contrary, it revealed a tale of warmth – a blend of official work and personal care on part of Nehru.
+On the contrary, it revealed a tale of warmth – a blend of official work and personal care on the part of Nehru.